Medically reviewed and approved by Nataniel Josue M.D.

 That is the main reason why runners are more prone to injuries than walkers.

-When we walk, the pressure exerted on the leg resting on the floor is approximately one and a half times our body weight; yet the force distributed equally throughout the joint complex.
+When we walk, the pressure exerted on the leg resting on the floor is approximately one and a half times our body weight; yet the force is distributed equally throughout the joint complex.

 When running, pressure is not only unevenly bearing on one leg, it’s also approximately 3 to 6 times the runner’s weight!